 That kind of weird Russian stuff.
-Plus it won’t text or access the internet, or send photos or anything.
-I’d like the miraculous church-tower pictures PLUS the usual phone services, please.
+Plus it won’t text or access the internet, or send photos or anything (And don’t even ask where THIS photo came from).

 Across from the extremely tempting watch and linen stores (the Chaika factory is in Uglich!!) and a bit up the street is the Beeline cell-phone store.
 Inside, Olga and Venera (yes, that’s on her name tag) helpfully show you how to turn on the network button (ahem), and the phone makes delightful little dings.
 And they show me how to check how much data I have used.
 Despite the threatening messages I’ve been receiving about how I’m out of my original zone and there might be extra charges, I have used absolutely none of my allotted data.
 Life is good.
 Oh…